csswizardry/csswizardry.github.com/about.md

 taken by [Jim Poyner](http://jimpoyner.co.uk/).

-Responsive testing was made possible by [Finch](https://meetfinch.com/), an incredible tool for exposing local dev sites to the open internet.
+Responsive testing was made possible by [Finch](https://meetfinch.com/), an incredible tool for exposing local dev sites to the open internet, and static assets are delivered by [CDNify](https://cdnify.com/), an astoundingly simple-to-set up CDN.

 CSS Wizardry’s roadmap and task list are viewable on [a public Trello board](https://trello.com/b/5vYEHwrP/csswizardry-com), and all of the code that